-Gynecomastia is an increase in mammary tissue in men.
-A swelling of the nipple can be seen externally.
-From a palpable enlargement of the breast tissue of two centimeters in diameter one speaks of a gynecomastia.
+Gynecomastia refers to an increase in mammary gland tissue in males.
+Externally, there is a swelling of the nipple.
+From a palpable enlargement of the breast tissue of two centimeters in diameter, one speaks of a gynecomastia.
 In most cases, no cause can be found.
-One then speaks of idiopathic gynecomastia.
-The treatment of first choice for idiopathic gynecomastia is surgical correction of the male breast.
-On this page you will find all information about the various forms of the disease, symptoms and possible alternatives to surgical treatment.
-If you would like to read more about gynecomastia surgery, visit our page about surgery afterwards.
-There you will find everything about the procedure including the anesthesia and local anesthesia, liposuction, healing process, pre- and post-operative care in the first days and weeks, possible complications and risks of the male breast surgery.
-You will also be informed whether the operation has to be carried out on an outpatient basis in a special operating room or in a clinic.
+One speaks then also of an idiopathic gynecomastia.
+The first-line treatment for idiopathic gynecomastia is surgical correction of the male breast.
+On this page you will find all the information about the different forms of the disease, symptoms and possible alternatives to surgical treatment.
+If you would like to read more about gynecomastia surgery, please visit our surgery page afterwards.
+There you will find everything about the procedure including the anesthesia and local anesthesia, liposuction, healing process, pre- and post-operative care of the surgical procedure in the first days and weeks, possible complications and risks of male breast surgery.
+In addition, you will be informed whether the operation is to be performed on an outpatient basis in a special operating room or in a clinic.

 How do you recognize gynecomastia?

 Gynecomastia is clearly visible when the upper body is bare.
 Slight manifestations of gynecomastia can be seen well when viewed in half profile, i.e. with the upper body turned away at forty-five degrees.
 The averted breast forms the body silhouette and the protruding nipple stands out.
 By palpating the breast, the size of the breast gland below the nipple can be estimated.
 An ultrasound scan allows for a more detailed medical examination.
 If there are any doubts, an additional chest x-ray can be performed.

 When does the health insurance company pay for gynecomastia treatment?